yeasin2002/promptsu/apps/doc/content/docs/deeploy/TESTING_GUIDE.md

+---
-# Authentication Sync Testing Guide
+title: Authentication Sync Testing Guide

-This guide will help you test the authentication synchronization between your web app and browser extension.
+description: This guide will help you test the authentication synchronization between your web app and browser extension.
+---

 ## Prerequisites